Feeding the Hoards at Christmas....how I do it!

 Herbalicious is great for the traditional flavours, but feel free to mix is up with any of the other blends......Indian Banquet anyone?

 Butterflied lamb is quick!
-I’m talking 40 minutes max.
+I’m talking 40 minutes max depending on how thick it is (some are super thin and only need 20 min in a hot oven!).
 BBQ that baby if you’re up for handing the baton to a bloke who feels lost in the kitchen while you buzz around. (they really do just get in the way!😆).
-A leg on the bone takes about twice as long depending on how big it is and a shoulder is your choice if you have the ability to throw it in the oven 5 hours beforehand - set and forget, keep warm, impossible to overcook!

 THE HAM, IF YOU’RE A FAN